snowplow-archive/snowplow.github.com/_posts/2016-02-10-building-robust-data-pipelines-that-cope-with-aws-outages-and-other-catastophes.md

 <h2 id="ec2-outage">2.
 Coping with an EC2 outage</h2>

-On [insert date here], there was an AWS DynamoDB outage in us-east-1.
+On September 2015, there was an AWS DynamoDB outage in us-east-1.
 As a result of the outage (or the process of addressing it), Amazon rate-limited a number of other AWS service APIs, including EC2.
 This meant that for a few hours it was not possible to issue requests to the AWS EC2 API, making provisioning an EC2 instance impossible, for example.

 Again, this should be a *big problem* for Snowplow users.
 Both our Clojure and Scala RT collectors use EC2 to receive, log and respond to HTTP and HTTPS requests from Snowplow trackers and webhooks.
 Further, enrichment is performed by EC2 instances for both the batch and real-time pipelines.
 So any issues provisioning EC2 instances should be *very bad news*.